• How are labour and birth designed to work for mother and baby?

 • How does birth impact breastfeeding?

 • Might birth also impact maternal-infant attachment and bonding?

 • Do the processes of birth have longer-term implications for mother and baby?

-Through reading many more scientific and medical studies, I have seen clearly that these hormones are hard-wired into the bodies of mothers and babies.
-These “ecstatic hormones” released during labour and peaking in the moments after birth, not only give pleasure and reward, but also optimise safety, ease and pleasure for mother and baby.
+Through reading many more scientific and medical studies, I have seen clearly that these hormonal processes are hard-wired into the bodies of mothers and babies as our biological blueprint.
+The “ecstatic hormones” released during labour, and peaking in the moments after birth, not only give pleasure and reward, but also optimise safety, ease and pleasure for mother and baby.

 It has been my pleasure and privilege to work with Carol Sakala from Childbirth Connection (now a core program of the National Partnership for Women & Families) to deepen this understanding of the hormones of labour and birth even further with my upcoming report, Hormonal Physiology of Childbearing.